-The Clifford E. Barbour Library was constructed in 1964 on the new campus of Pittsburgh Theological Seminary in the neighborhood of East Liberty in Pittsburgh, Pennsylvania.
+The Clifford E. Barbour Library was constructed in 1964 on the new campus of Pittsburgh Theological Seminary in the neighborhood of East Liberty in Pittsburgh, Pa.
 The library building was named for Clifford E. Barbour, who became the first president of the new Pittsburgh Seminary.
-Barbour, a Pittsburgh native, had graduated from Western Seminary and was awarded the Ph.D. from University of Edinburgh, Scotland, in 1927.
-He was pastor for many years at the Second Presbyterian Church of Knoxville, Tennessee and also dean of the School of religion at the University of Tennessee.
+Barbour, a Pittsburgh native, had graduated from Western Seminary and was awarded a Ph.D. from University of Edinburgh, Scotland, in 1927.
+He was pastor for many years at the Second Presbyterian Church of Knoxville, Tenn., and also dean of the School of Religion at the University of Tennessee.
 In 1949 he was elected moderator of the General Assembly of the Presbyterian Church in the U.S.A.
 In 1951 Barbour became president of Western Theological Seminary in Pittsburgh.

 When a consolidation of Presbyterian denominations to form the United Presbyterian Church in the U.S.A. occurred in 1958, Barbour was instrumental in fostering the idea of seminary consolidation as well.
 With the federation of two Presbyterian schools, Western Theological Seminary and Pittsburgh Xenia Theological Seminary in 1959, Pittsburgh Theological Seminary was born.
 Barbour was named president, a position he held until his retirement in 1962.